 This drug is administered intravenously once a month.
 It works by blocking the attachment of immune cells to brain blood vessels — a necessary step for immune cells to cross into the brain.
 It reduces the immune cells’ inflammatory action on brain nerve cells.

 Mitoxantrone (Novantrone) is a chemotherapy drug used for many cancers.
-This drug is also FDA-approved for treatment of aggressive forms of relapsing-remitting MS, as well as certain forms of progressive MS. It’s given intravenously, typically every three months.
+This drug is also FDA-approved for the treatment of aggressive forms of relapsing-remitting MS, as well as certain forms of progressive MS. It’s given intravenously, typically every three months.

-Some doctors are also prescribing other chemotherapy drugs, such as cyclophosphamide (Cytoxan), for people with severe, rapidly progressing MS. However, these medications are not FDA-approved for treatment of MS.
+Some doctors are also prescribing other chemotherapy drugs, such as cyclophosphamide (Cytoxan), for people with severe, rapidly progressing MS. However, these medications are not FDA-approved for the treatment of MS.

 Some medications may relieve symptoms of progressive MS. They include: